Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 10-20-22 - Intro to Memory Address Translation.md

 We will also look at Efficient Address Translation hardware like TLBs (Translation Lookaside Buffers).

-Seeing what we saw in "Base and Limit Issues", we will attempt to make programs **dis-contiguous**.
+Seeing what we saw in "Base and Limit Issues", we will attempt to make programs **non-contiguous**.

 [^1]: In lecture, we are calling this locality.
 [^2]: In the image above, the memory is both DRAM and main memory